benwzj/benwzj.github.io/_drafts/2024-10-31-nextjs-middleware.md

 - Use the file `middleware.ts` (or .js) in the **root** of your project to define Middleware.
 - Only one `middleware.ts` file is supported per project
-- Because Middleware will be invoked for every route in your project, so you can use `matchers` to precisely target or exclude specific routes.
+- Because Middleware will be invoked for every route in your project, so you should use `matchers` to precisely target or exclude specific routes.
 Or using Conditional Statements in `middleware.ts`.

 ### redirect
 - `redirect` the incoming request to a different URL.